allenai/scicite/README.md

 * `[path-to-data.jsonl]` contains the data in the same format as the training data.
 * `[path-to-model.tar.gz]` is the path to the pretrained model
 * `--output-file [out-path.jsonl]` is an optional argument showing the path to the output.
 If you don't pass this, the output will be printed in the stdout.

+You need to convert your data to be according to the training data.

 #### Pretrained models